losttype/blog.losttype.com/src/2014-07-12-neon-graveyard.md

 One such case is the &#8220;Neon Museum&#8221; I visited recently, where we travel back in time to see the Neon Signs that founded Las Vegas.
 Marquees that still amaze us today.

-Personally I&#8217;m a fan of this type of work where there are lots of &#8220;cowboy&#8221; styles with perfectly placed neon lights and bulbs.
+Personally I’m a fan of this type of work where there are lots of &#8220;cowboy&#8221; styles with perfectly placed neon lights and bulbs.
 Several of them have different timing patterns that generate different effects when you observe them.

 Signs such as &#8220;Stardust&#8221; to &#8220;Sassy Saly´s&#8221; etc., make us want to travel in a time machine to Freemont Street about 30 or 40 years ago when these neon lights glowed in the desert.